- Chart

 Growth Trajectory and Initiatives

-Future Projections: Future projections for DWS Municipal Income Trust are primarily dependent on the future performance of the municipal bond market, interest rate expectations, and the fund's ability to manage its portfolio effectively.
-Analyst projections would typically focus on potential dividend yields and NAV trends.
+Future Projections: Future projections for DWS Municipal Income Trust are dependent on the outlook for the municipal bond market, interest rates, and the fund's investment strategy.
+Analyst estimates for NAV growth are not typically published in the same way as for equity securities.

 Summary